btcpayserver/btcpayserver-doc/RPi4.md

 After inserting the SD card into the Raspberry Pi, go ahead and connect the power and ethernet, and optionally the display and keyboard if you have those.
 It should boot up and get an IP address using DHCP.
 You can try searching for it with `ping raspberrypi.local` on your desktop PC, but if that doesn’t work you will need to login to your router to find its IP address.

-The IP address that my Raspberry Pi got was 192.168.1.5 so I SSH’d to that
+The IP address that my Raspberry Pi got was 192.168.1.5 so I SSH’d to that:

 ```bash
 ssh 192.168.1.5 -l pi